 * This isn’t a problem with Demul specifically, many other emulators rely on shader compilation and have to deal with this problem somehow.
 Dolphin, for example, has a feature called “Ubershaders”, which is meant to address the stutter during shader compilation.

 redream is a closed-source emulator for Windows, Linux, Mac OS and (eventually) Android.
 Out of all Dreamcast emulators it’s the easiest to set up, and has the nicest GUI.
-Unlike all other emulators it doesn’t require BIOS files because it has its own implementation of the Dreamcast’s BIOS.
-Like Demul, the emulator was originally open-source, but in early 2018 it went closed source, which sparked some (overly dramatic) discussion. redream is a promising emulator, but there are a few concerns when it comes to using it in general and specifically for emulating SA1:
+Like Demul, the emulator was originally open-source, but in early 2018 it went closed source (see Note 2 at the top of this page). redream is a promising emulator, but there are a few concerns when it comes to using it in general and specifically for emulating SA1:

 1) You need to register on the website before you can download the emulator.

-2) The free version of the emulator only supports 1x internal resolution, which means you can’t play Dreamcast games in anything other than 640×480 (scaled or not), like with Demul’s “new” GPU plugin.
+2) The free version of the emulator only supports 1x internal resolution, which means you can’t play Dreamcast games in anything other than 640×480, like with Demul’s “new” GPU plugin.
 The paid version costs $5 and removes the limitation.

 3) The same point about shader compilation on Demul applies to redream, although it happens less often (this may change in the future when more features are emulated properly).

-4) As of August 2018, redream has several issues with SA1 stemming from emulation inaccuracy:
+4) As of October 2019, redream has issues with SA1 stemming from emulation inaccuracy:

 With the above things taken into account I can’t recommend redream over Demul for emulating SA1, but it certainly has the potential to become the best Dreamcast emulator for this purpose.
-Like reicast, it’s updated almost daily, and has a nice community on Discord, where you can talk with the developer directly to receive support, report bugs and suggest new features.
-You can also do that on the issue tracker.
+Like reicast/flycast, it’s updated almost daily, and has a nice community on Discord, where you can talk with the developer directly to receive support, report bugs and suggest new features.

 To sum up, if you want to emulate SA1 comfortably on PC, you will need: